Reflections

 I changed course.
 I started holding regular check-ins, creating timelines, and assigning specific tasks.
 Through trial and error, I learned that motivation isn't about rallying people around my vision, but about helping them see how their contribution shapes the final product.
 I made sure everyone understood not just what needed to be done, but why their work mattered to the story we were telling.
 When new members joined, I encouraged senior video editors to mentor them and oversee the team’s collective editing, which would lighten their workload and build investment.
 Leadership, I realized, is about creating space for people to lead alongside you.

-From discussions with teammates to reluctant teachers and bioethicists, journalism has taught me to ask better questions of others, power structures, and most of all myself.
+From discussions with teammates to reluctant teachers and curious bioethicists, journalism has taught me to ask better questions of others, power structures, and most of all myself.
 There is no doubt I will use these skills in my life beyond high school, in a college publication, or even a professional journal.
 Until then, I’ll continue to pursue the conversations and stories that challenge me and complicate the easy answers.

 Guiding a story through what, where and how I choose to film.